 Q: How do you know when it's time to toss a brush and buy a new one?

 Chris: Shedding and the overall shape can be a good indicator.
 When you buy a new makeup brush, make it a habit to spritz it lightly with a makeup or brush sanitizing spray, and sweep it back on a clean towel or paper towel to dry it.
 This will loosen any lightly glued bristles or bristles that were damaged when the manufacturer packaged it.
 Don't be alarmed if you see a lot of bristles falling out!
-Depending on the type of brush, it is normal for up to 50 or so bristles to fall out during this process.
+It is normal for some types of brushes to shed up to 50 or so bristles to fall out during this process.

 Ready to wash your brushes?